-Make regression fit for time series gene expression experiments p. vector performs a regression fit for each gene taking all variables present in the model given by a regression matrix and returns a list of FDR corrected significant genes.
+Make regression fit for time series gene expression experiments p.vector performs a regression fit for each gene taking all variables present in the model given by a regression matrix and returns a list of FDR corrected significant genes.

-'''

-p.vector(data, design = NULL, Q = 0.05, MT.adjust = "BH", min.obs = 3)

-'''

-data matrix containing normalized gene expression data.
-Genes must be in rows and arrays in columns design design matrix for the regression fit such as that generated by the ${\tt make.design.matrix}$ function Q significance level MT.adjust argument to pass to p.adjust function indicating the method for multiple testing adjustment of p.value min.obs genes with less than this number of true numerical values will be excluded from the analysis.
-Default is 3 (minimun value for a quadratic fit)
+p.vector(data, design = NULL, Q = 0.05, MT.adjust = "BH", min.obs = 3, counts=FALSE, family=NULL, theta= p.vector data matrix containing normalized gene expression data.
+Genes must be in rows and arrays in columns design design matrix for the regression fit such as that generated by the make.design.matrix function Q significance level MT.adjust argument to pass to p.adjust function indicating the method for multiple test- ing adjustment of p.value min.obs genes with less than this number of true numerical values will be excluded from the analysis.
+Default is 3 (minimun value for a quadratic fit) counts a logical indicating whether your data are counts family the distribution function to be used in the glm model.
+It must be specified as a function: gaussian(), poisson(), negative.binomial(theta) If NULL family will be negative.binomial(theta) when counts=TRUE or gaussian() when counts=FALSE theta theta parameter for negative.binomial family epsilon argument to pass to glm.control, convergence tolerance in the iterative process to estimate de glm model rownames(design) and colnames(data) must be identical vectors and indicate array naming.

-rownames(design) and colnames(data) must be identical vectors and indicate array naming. rownames(data) should contain unique gene IDs. colnames(design) are the given names for the variables in the regression model.
+rownames(data) should contain unique gene IDs.

+colnames(design) are the given names for the variables in the regression model.